Tag: Protecting Groups

 THP Deprotection Mechanism

-THP deprotection proceeds really similarly to THP protection – acid catalysis activates the acetal system towards dissociation of our initially protonated alcohol.
+THP deprotection is similar to MOM deprotection and actually also similar to THP protection.
+Acid catalysis activates the acetal system towards dissociation of our initially protonated alcohol.
 Again, it’s the same stabilized cation intermediate but based on the choice of solvent used, we have different potential byproducts.
 The solvent is obviously present in large excess, so it will preferentially attack the carbocation instead of our just liberated hydroxyl group.
 For example, methanol gives the methyl-substituted THP ether while use of water would give the free hydroxyl group (this can open to the linear aldehyde).

 The most common deprotection conditions are AcOH:THF:H2O or PPTS in EtOH.